 Recruiting retailers is only half the battle.
 Retaining retailers is equally important, particularly in a tough economy.

-As the retail industry adjusts store counts to align with trade area shifts and consumer shopping channel preferences, some cities face the possibility of losing key retail tenants, which reduces tax revenue.
+As the retail industry adjusts store counts to align with trade area shifts, consumer shopping channel preferences, and pandemic losses, some cities face the possibility of losing key retail tenants, which reduces tax revenue.

 Taking a proactive approach to retail retention can help to preserve retail revenue sources over time.
 Cities can address retail retention in several ways, such as: